Vyral/base-template/_posts/2020-02-14-get-to-know-rockstar-lender-ali-reda.md

 enclosure:
 pullquote: >-
-  When you couple these low rates with rising values, it paints a vibrant picture in the world of lending
+  When you couple these low rates with rising values, it paints a vibrant picture in the world of lending.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true